Recurring Revenue Financing: Structuring, Documentation, and Financial Covenants

 - How can recurring revenue be used as a basis for pre-EBITDA debt financing?

 - How has RRF been used in connection with acquisitions?
 What percent of the capital stack does it represent?

-- What are the typical parameters for allowing the loan to convert to a more conventional EBITDA-based financing?
+- What are the typical parameters for converting the loan to a more conventional EBITDA-based financing?